OldSchoolFoods/OldSchoolFoods.github.io/src/blog/2022-08-13-osf-ghee-operations.md

 ---
 title: "OSF: Ghee Operations"
-description: This document shares our best practices on Ghee usage, effective utilisation of ghee, leading to minimum wastage and optimum life of ghee as fuel
+des: "This document shares our best practices on Ghee usage, effective utilisation of ghee, leading to minimum wastage and optimum life of ghee as fuel"
 author: Ankur Dubey
-date: 2022-07-28T03:50:01.619Z
+postDate: 2022-07-28T03:50:01.619Z
-image: /assets/blog/ghee-blog-cover-pic.png
+featureImg: /assets/blog/ghee-blog-cover-pic.png
 imageAlt: The image is suitable for commercial licenses.
+btnText: "read more"
 tags:
   - post
 ---